-Polish court rules that law forbids extradition of Roman Polanski
+Polish court says law forbids extradition of Polanski

 Warsaw, Poland — A court in Poland ruled Friday that the law forbids the extradition of filmmaker Roman Polanski to the U.S., where he pleaded guilty nearly four decades ago to having sex with a minor.